 - Friendship Boats (Opening TBD)

-Disney World buses are now running to take guests to Disney Springs.
-Other transportation methods currently running are the Monorail and Magic Kingdom Ferry Boats.
+Disney World buses are now running to take guests to Disney Springs and the parks.
+Other transportation methods currently running are the Monorail, Disney Skyliner, and the Magic Kingdom Ferry Boats.

-In order to promote guest safety, Walt Disney World transportation will enforce some of the same guidelines coming to the theme parks.
+In order to promote guest safety, Walt Disney World transportation enforces some of the same guidelines coming to the theme parks.

-- Transportation vehicles will run on reduced capacity to allow for physical distancing.
+- Transportation vehicles run on reduced capacity to allow for physical distancing.

 - Increased cleaning and sanitization to vehicles.